 There’s the excellent Field just nearby, which offers one of the best pre-theatre menus in the city.

-Fans of middle eastern cuisine are very well served as Beirut and Nawroz are both close at hand.
+Fans of Pan-Asian cuisine are very well served as Beirut, Lian Pu and Kweilin are all close at hand.
 In addition, there are a number of low-cost Indian options, such as Kebab Mahal and 10-to-10 in Delhi, although they may be better suited to post-theatre dining.

 For drinks, Paradise Palms is not far away and has a good cocktail menu.
 Their food, by Lucky Pig, is also very good.
 For beer lovers, the Potting Shed and Usher’s are just around the corner, while 56 North has a peerless selection of gins.